quic/startupkits/README.md

 Qualcomm Snapdragon, Qualcomm MDM9206, Qualcomm MDM9207 and Qualcomm SDM660 are products of Qualcomm Technologies, Inc., and/or its subsidiaries.

 ## License
 Startupkits is licensed under the SPDX-License-Identifier: BSD-3-Clause-Clear.
-Check out the [LICENSE](https://github.com/quic/startupkits/blob/main/LICENSE.txt) for more details.git
+Check out the [LICENSE](https://github.com/quic/startupkits/blob/main/LICENSE.txt) for more Details.git